ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/configuration.md

 Configuration file formats like YAML and TOML are compact and human-readable.
 This makes them easy to interpret and update, even without knowledge of the underlying code used in the analysis.
-Reading these files in produces a single object containing all of the `key:value` pairs defined in our configuration file.
+Reading these files in produces a single object containing all of the `key:value` pairs defined in the configuration file.
 The configuration parameters can then be selected using their keys in the analysis.